 Peel and cut turnip into ½" dice.

 Stem and mince rosemary.

-Pat pork chops dry, and season both sides with a pinch of salt and pepper.
+Pat pork chops dry, and season both sides with ¼ tsp. salt and a pinch of pepper.

 Roast the Vegetables

 Place Brussels sprouts and turnip on prepared baking sheet.
 Toss with 2 tsp. olive oil, rosemary, ¼ tsp. salt, and ¼ tsp. pepper.

 Spread into a single layer.
 Roast in hot oven until vegetables are caramelized and tender, 18-20 minutes.